MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 ![Shows the prompt mode of the PromptDialog type page](media/promptdialog-content-mode-output-area.svg)

 To define this area, you add an `area(Content)` control to the `layout`, then add one or more data fields.
 You can structure and arrange fields in groups and page parts.
-You can't user repeater control.
+You can't use a repeater control.

 ```al
 layout